diyessi/explications/content/articles/srt1.md

 }
 ```

 Here `IR` is the instruction register, holding the instruction read from memory at the location of `IC`, and `Y` is the effective address, used by most operations.
-It is the index value for the instruction's tag field subtracted from the instruction's address field.
+It is the address field of the instruction with the index of the tag field *subtracted*.

 ## Indicators

-*Indicator* bits are set, cleared and tested by some operations.
-Once set, they remain set until cleared.
+*Indicator* bits are set by some operations.
+They remain set until tested.
 The *accumulator overflow* and *multiplier-quotient overflow* indicators are used in `MISRT1`.

 ## Integer representation

-Integers are represented with `S` specifying the sign, `0` for `+` and `1` for `-`.
+The full word integer representation is sign-magnitude, not twos complement.
+Position `S` specifies the sign, `0` for `+` and `1` for `-`.
 The remaining bits specify the magnitude (absolute value).
-A word \(W\) represents the integer \((1-2W_S)W_{1-35}\).
+A 36 bit word \(W\) represents the integer \((1-2W_S)W_{1-35}\).
 An integer is 0 when the magnitude is 0, regardless of the sign.
-When no sign is specified, `+` is assumed.
+When no sign is written, `+` is assumed.

 When words representing integers are written using octal notation, they may be written with a separate sign or with `S` folded into the first digit.
-For example, the values \(-2\) through \(2\) written using the signed and unsigned formats and compared with the twos complement representation:
+The values \(-2\) through \(2\) follow, written using the signed and unsigned formats and are compared with the twos complement representation:
 ```
+                                     Twos
-         Signed      Unsigned   Twos Complement
+         Signed      Unsigned      Complement
 -2 : -000000000002 400000000002   777777777776
 -1 : -000000000001 400000000001   777777777777
 -0 : -000000000000 400000000000   000000000000